At a glance

 Option 2: Alternative Dispute Resolution

-Alternative dispute resolution (ADR) is a catchall term for different ways to work through a conflict.
-This often includes mediation.
-Mediation is when you and the school try to reach an agreement with the help of neutral third person.
-Some, but not all, states and schools offer ADR for 504 plan disputes.
+Alternative dispute resolution (ADR) is a catchall for different ways to work through a conflict.
+This includes mediation—when you and the school try to reach an agreement with the help of a neutral third person.
+Some, but not all, states and school districts offer ADR for 504 plans.

 Option 3: Impartial Hearing